 During the follow-up consultation of approximately 30 minutes, the dietitian will discuss your personal nutritional or dietary advice.
 The purpose of a follow-up consultation is to assess whether the previously set goals have been achieved.
 The given nutrition, diet, exercise advice or eating instructions are discussed and related to the results achieved.
 Based on the results, the best next steps to continue your treatment are examined.
 In addition, there is always room to ask questions, talk about what’s going well, what’s not going well, learn about new tools or resources and receive support and feedback from our dietitian.

 The ultimate goal of the treatment is to be able to continue independently with the adjustments in your lifestyle and diet.
 In the dietitian practice Vitalarium, we believe it is important that all patients at the end of the treatment have enough skills to maintain the results in the long term.

 In addition to the time that the dietitian talks to you, she will spend time calculating and compiling a personal advice, informing the person who referred you and registering your details in your file.
 We call this indirect time because you are not present.
 This so-called indirect time is 30 minutes after the first consultation and 15 minutes for a follow-up consultation (if necessary).
 This time will be visible on your account in addition to the immediate time.

-If you are unable to come to the dietitian due to circumstances, it is > also possible that she will come to your home.
-If there is a medical > necessity for this, no additional costs will be charged. > > Do you want to cancel an appointment?
-Please contact us at least 48 > hours in advance by telephone at: 06-81734474 or send an email to: > firstname.lastname@example.org and we will contact you.
-If you don't do > this on time we wil charge you for time we planed for your consultation.
+If you are unable to come to the dietitian due to circumstances, it is also possible that she will come to your home.
+If there is a medical necessity for this, no additional costs will be charged.

+Do you want to cancel or change your appointment?
+Please contact us at least 48 hours in advance by telephone at: 06-81734474.
+If you don't do this on time we wil charge you for time we planed for your consultation.